University Archives

 • University Archives

-The University of New Hampshire was founded in 1866 by the state legislature as the New Hampshire College of Agriculture and the Mechanic Arts.
-First situated in Hanover in connection with Dartmouth College, the NHCAMA was removed to its Durham campus…
+The University of New Hampshire, incorporated in 1866 by the state legislature as the New Hampshire College of Agriculture and the Mechanic Arts, was one of the early land-grant institutions of public higher education established under the Morrill Act.
+First situated in Hanover in connection with…

 • University Archives